CoderDennis/decorum/NOTES.md

 ## TODO:

 - [x] On prng playback need to distinguish between no history and getting to the end of the history.
 Tag as :random or :hardcoded ?
-      With no history it needs to use the same seed as ExUnit, which happens automatically because we start with a call to `:rand.jump()`

 - [x] Simple history replay should be easy to test.